If you had a Will when you got married, you may be surprised to know that by you getting married, you invalidated your existing Will.

-An easy way of remembering this is thinking of your current will being used as confetti at the wedding!
+An easy way of remembering this is thinking of your current Will being used as confetti at the wedding!

-The only instance that it is possible for a will to remain valid after getting married is if the will was made in contemplation of marriage, and this was mentioned in the will.
+The only instance that it is possible for a Will to remain valid after getting married is if the Will was made in contemplation of marriage, and this was mentioned in the Will.

-However, you must be quite clear as to the person you are intending to marry, although the wedding date doesn’t have to be set when you are making the will.
+However, you must be quite clear as to the person you are intending to marry, although the wedding date doesn’t have to be set when you are making the Will.

-In this situation your children will become your new spouses step-children and if you should die without a new will all of your possessions will be inherited by your new spouse, and if your new spouse should die without a will naming your children as beneficiaries, then your children will inherit nothing from your estate as step-children are not recognised under intestacy laws.
+In this situation your children will become your new spouses step-children and if you should die without a new Will all of your possessions (subject to limits specified above) will be inherited by your new Spouse, and if your new spouse should die without a Will naming your own children as beneficiaries, then your children will inherit nothing from your Estate as step-children are not recognised under Intestacy laws.

-So, if you have married, and not made a will since you got married, it’s a good time now to start thinking if you need a new will.
+So, if you have married, and not made a Will since you got married, it’s a good time now to start thinking if you need a new Will.